"Jaan Ots is one of my most gifted pupils in the Sibelius Academy Conducting class. He radiates inspiration, seriousness and a natural musicianship"

-Jaan has held the position of Assistant Conductor at the Finnish Radio Symphony Orchestra for the season 2015-16, assisted Verdi`s "Otello" production at the Savonlinna Opera Festival, "Don Carlo" in Aleksander Theater (Helsinki), Bizet "Carmen" at the Vaasa Theater (2018) and Shostakovich "Lady Macbeth from Mtsensk District" at the Greek National Opera (2019).
+Jaan has held the position of Assistant Conductor at the Finnish Radio Symphony Orchestra, assisted Verdi "Otello" production at the Savonlinna Opera Festival, Bizet "Carmen" at the Vaasa Theater, Shostakovich "Lady Macbeth from Mtsensk District", Verdi “Don Carlo” and Berg “Wozzeck” at the Greek National Opera.

-Coming from family of musicians, he has been involved with music from a very early age.
+Coming from a family of musicians, he has been involved with music from a very early age.
 In addition to piano, his wide musical background also includes extensive studies in trumpet playing.
 Having excelled in both instruments, Jaan is a laureate of over 20 competition in Estonia, Latvia, Russia and Germany, including 1st prices at Steinway&Sons Piano Competition for Young Pianists and the Estonian National Competition for Wind Instruments.

 In parallel with his conducting activities Jaan is an active chamber musician, performing regularly as a member of Frielinghaus Ensemble (Germany), Piano trio TEOS (Finland-Estonia) as well as guest artist at various festivals.